asllop/RunPack/runpack/TUTORIAL.md

 # RunPack Tutorial

-This tutorial should be read sequentially.
+In this tutorial we are going to learn the basics of RunPack, how the interpreter works and the core functionalities.

+If you are not used to [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) it can be shocking at first, take your time to understand and test the examples.

 Some programming skills are assumed, at least a basic level of Rust, and understanding of the essential data structures like stacks, and hash maps.

-If you are not used to [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) it can be shocking at first.
-Take your time to understand and test the examples.

 ## 0. Setup